Skip to main content

 Can I bring my pet if I move to independent living?

-Each scheme differs but dogs and cats are not usually allowed in flats (although there may be exceptions for guide dogs or hearing dogs).
-You should speak to the landlord of the scheme you are interested in to find out about their pet policy.
+Each scheme differs but dogs and cats are not usually allowed in flats - although there may be exceptions for guide dogs or hearing dogs.
+You should speak to the landlord of the scheme you're interested in to find out about their pet policy.

 I’m downsizing - can I keep my furniture?

-All properties are offered unfurnished so you will need to provide your own furniture, but if you are moving from a three-bedroom family home to a one-bed flat you will probably need to give some of your furniture to family, friends or charity!
+All properties are offered unfurnished so you'll need to provide your own furniture, but if you are moving from a three-bedroom family home to a one-bed flat you'll probably need to give some of your furniture to family, friends or charity.
 Ask your new landlord for advice if you can offer unwanted furniture to another household who may be starting out with very little.

 How much will it cost?